jarun/nnn/README.md

 ##### to clipboard

 Along with default copy, `nnn` can pipe the absolute path of the current file or multiple files to a copier script.
-For example, you can use `xsel` on Linux or `pbcopy` on OS X.
+For example, you can use `xsel` on Linux or `pbcopy` on OS X. Here's a sample [copier script](https://github.com/jarun/nnn/tree/master/scripts/copier).

-Sample Linux copier script:

-    #!/bin/sh

-    # comment the next line to convert newlines to spaces
-    IFS=

-    echo -n $1 | xsel --clipboard --input

-export `NNN_COPIER`:
+To inform `nnn` of the executable copier script location:

     export NNN_COPIER="/path/to/copier.sh"